VidyaGameMaka/GameBase_Godot4/README.md

 ## Save Game:
 The recommended method is to use: GameMaster.FullSave();
-This will save your game's system data (GameMaster.rGameData) as well as the current runtime player data (GameMaster.rPlayerData)
+This will save your game's system data (GameMaster.gameData) as well as the current runtime player data (GameMaster.playerData)

 ## Load Game:
 GameMaster.rGameData is automatically loaded when the game starts, no action is required to load this.